skoolkid/skoolkit/sphinx/source/man/tapinfo.py.rst

 -d, --data
   Show the entire contents of header and data blocks.

+--tape-start `BLOCK`
+  Start at this tape block number.

+--tape-stop `BLOCK`
+  Stop at this tape block number.

 -V, --version
   Show the SkoolKit version number and exit.